 A baccalaureate degree is an academic title granted to a student who has completed a specific course of study.
 The Oklahoma State Regents for Higher Education authorize degree titles.
 The University, a school, and a department administer programs leading to the degrees.
 In conformance with the requirements established by the Oklahoma State Regents for Higher Education, the faculty at Rogers State University has established the following guidelines for a student to earn a baccalaureate degree.

-- At 90 earned hours, a student should apply for graduation through their academic department.
-(Application for Graduation form). - Upon completion of the Application for Graduation, the student and advisor must complete a Degree Completion Plan Worksheet.
-Variation from the filed degree completion plan may result in delay of graduation. - Degrees are conferred when earned.
+- 1. At 90 earned hours, a student should apply for graduation through their academic department.
+(Application for Graduation form). - 2.
+Upon completion of the Application for Graduation, the student and advisor must complete a Degree Completion Plan Worksheet.
+Variation from the filed degree completion plan may result in delay of graduation. - 3.
+Degrees are conferred when earned.
 Students who have completed all requirements, or are completing all requirements for the current term, are candidates for graduation.
-If students are within nine hours of

-- graduation in the spring semester and if they have preenrolled for the needed courses in the subsequent summer term, the students may participate in commencement exercises.
-The degree will not be awarded until all coursework is satisfactorily completed. - 4.
-The minimum number of semester hours required for a degree is 120.
+If students are within nine hours of graduation in the spring semester and if they have preenrolled for the needed courses in the subsequent summer term, the students may participate in commencement exercises.
+The degree will not be awarded until all coursework is satisfactorily completed.

+- 4. The minimum number of semester hours required for a degree is 120.
 A minimum of 60 hours, excluding physical education and activity courses, must be taken at a baccalaureate degree granting institution.
 At least 40 of the required 120 semester hours must be at the 3000- 4000 level, excluding physical education and activity courses. - 5.
 Candidates for baccalaureate degrees must earn 30 credit hours in residence at Rogers State University.
 At least 15 of the final 30 hours applied toward the degree must be satisfactorily completed at Rogers State University.
-Resident credit is earned by completion of regularly scheduled RSU courses offered on campus, by interactive television, by telecourse, or by Internet. - Credit earned through CLEP, AP, correspondence, DANTES, advanced standing, and continuing education is not considered resident credit. - Forty-five hours of prior learning credit awarded by RSU may be applied toward a baccalaureate degree (30 in lower division 1000 and 2000-level courses, and 15 in upper division 3000 and 4000-level courses). - Students must earn a combined retention/graduation GPA of 2.0 in all coursework attempted.
-No grade lower than a "C" will be accepted in the major or the minor. - At least one-half of the major's credit hours must be earned at Rogers State University.
+The Bachelor of Technology degree is exempt from the 15 of 30 final credit hours applied toward the degree policy.
+Resident credit is earned by completion of regularly scheduled RSU courses offered on campus, by interactive television, by telecourse, or by Internet.

+Credit earned through CLEP, AP, correspondence, DANTES, advanced standing, and continuing education is not considered resident credit.

+- Forty-five hours of prior learning credit awarded by RSU may be applied toward a baccalaureate degree (30 in lower division 1000 and 2000-level courses, and 15 in upper division 3000 and 4000-level courses). - Students must earn a combined retention/graduation GPA of 2.0 in all coursework attempted.
+No grade lower than a "C" will be accepted in the major, the Technical Specialty of the Bachelor of Technology degree or the minor. - 8.
+At least one-half of the major's credit hours must be earned at Rogers State University.
 At least one-half of the upper division credit hours in the major must be earned at RSU.
-To complete a minor, a student is required to earn six 3000-4000 level credit hours in that minor at RSU. - 9.
+For the Bachelor of Technology degree, the major is defined as the Core and the Option.
+The Technical Specialty courses are not included in this policy.
+To complete a minor, a student is required to earn six 3000-4000 level credit hours in that minor at RSU (a total of 9 upper division credits required). - 9.
 Individual departments, with the appropriate University approval, may set admission or graduation standards that are higher (but not lower) than the minimum University- wide standards.
 These departmental requirements can be found in the Bulletin under the degree requirements for the specific program.